creativeArtie/Writer-Studio/design/standard.md

     - the major and complex methods second, group by feature / method relations
     - getters before setters and after the the major methods
     - overriding methods last, order from direct parent class to `Object` class
-- the order can be change when grouping is involved.
+- the order can be change when grouping is involved
+- separate the order by comments starting with `/// %Part`
 - no new line after the last brace

 ## Formattting and Comments